Highwayman's hitch

-The Highwayman’s hitch is a quick-release draw hitch used for temporarily securing a load that will need to be released easily and cleanly.
+The Highwayman’s hitch is a quick-release draw hitch used for temporarily securing a load that will need to be released easily and cleanly --i.e, that will come completely free of the hitched object.
 The hitch can be untied with a tug of the working end, even when under tension.
 The highwayman's hitch can be tied in the middle of a rope, and so the working end does not need to be passed around the anchor when tying or releasing.

 History

 The hitch was called the highwayman's cutaway in 1947 by Cyrus L. Day.
 He related that, according to Hal McKail, the knot was attributable to the notorious 18th-century English highwayman Dick Turpin.
 Day's book, however, suggested it for use as a quick-release mooring hitch for solo sailing.

 While the knot is alleged to have actually been used by highwaymen, this claim is rejected by knot expert Geoffrey Budworth, who stated, "there is no evidence to substantiate the reputation of the highwayman's hitch as a quick-getaway-knot for robbers on horseback."